duncanhunter/Pluralsight-Angular-Fire-Course/README.md

 ```
 git branch --all
 ```
-4. Change to a particular part of the course code and install packages with npm install.
+4. Change to a particular part of the course code and install packages with npm install
 ```
 git checkout --quiet m4-start